What Is PostGIS?

 - Download the install for your specific platform

-this writing the latest version is PostgreSQL 14 and we will be assuming PostGIS 3.1+.
-The minimum support PostgreSQL for PostGIS 3.1 is PostgreSQL 9.5 amd PostGIS 3.2 is 9.6 (for windows we build installers for 9.6-14 for the 3.2 series)
+this writing the latest version is PostgreSQL 15 and we will be assuming PostGIS 3.3+.
+The minimum support for PostgreSQL for PostGIS 3.3 is PostgreSQL 11, PostgreSQL for PostGIS 3.1 is PostgreSQL 9.5, and PostGIS 3.2 is 9.6 (for windows we build installers for 9.6-14 for the 3.2 series)

 - Launch exe to install PostgreSQL